 Click here to sign up.
-The CSA will run from June 3th through November 18th, making it 25 weeks long.
-Pick-ups are on Mondays from 3-7pm* at our farmstand, located at 10643 Route 116 in Hinesburg. *If you cannot commit to this time on a regular basis, we suggest the Farmstand Share instead.
-This year we are offering three different share sizes to choose from:
+The CSA will run from last week of May through 2nd week of November, making it 25 weeks long.
+Pick-ups are on Mondays from 3-7:30pm* at our farmstand, located at 10643 Route 116 in Hinesburg. *If you cannot commit to this time on a regular basis, we suggest the Farmstand Share instead.
+We are offer three share sizes to choose from:

 Small: Great for a single person or a couple that travels and/or eats out frequently.
 Costs $375 ($15 per week) and averages out to $16.50 value each week. *